vitorzaffari/to-do-list/README.md

 The cost of not having a definitive vision of what I wanted it to be is a <strong>messy code</strong>.
 A lot of refactoring needs to be done in the JS file to make it more understandable.
 But, again, IT - WORKS :grinning: and so far I seem to have fixed all the possible bugs.<br><br>

 <h3>01.
 The app displays some info in it's header, such as weather info with a background picture (if user allow it) and current day and hour.</h3>
-Note that I didn't spend a lot of time on the header, since it's just an extra.
+Note that I didn't spend a lot of time on the header, since it's just an extra. <br>
+Also note that I removed my API key from the code.
+So that part shouldn't work.
+You'll have hardcode an openweathermap.org KEY into 'app.js' line 50
 <br><br>
 <img src='assets/to_readme/test1.gif'  />
 <br><br>